December 15, 2021

 You know that old saying, “they don’t make ‘em like they used to?”
 Well, that may be true for some small appliances, but it’s less true of bigger machines.
 Take the ATM, for example.
 ATMs are built to last.

 But that’s not to say that they will last.
 At least, not forever.
 ATMs have a lot of moving parts.
 They also have various ports of ingress and egress, so they’re not closed systems.
 Plus, when you add software into the mix, you’re just adding one more complication.

 So, ATMs require some maintenance.
-From deployment to recycling, and everything in between, the entire lifecycle of an ATM must be managed.
+From logistics to recycling, and everything in between, the entire lifecycle of an ATM must be managed.